nataliea772/PolybotServicePython/README.md

 ## Preliminaries

-1. Fork this repo by clicking **Fork** in the top-right corner of the page.
+1. Create this repository in your account by clicking on **Use this template**, then **Create a new repository**.
-2. Clone your forked repository by:
+2. Clone your repository by:
    ```bash
    git clone https://github.com/<your-username>/<your-project-repo-name>
    ```
-   Change `<your-username>` and `<your-project-repo-name>` according to your GitHub username and the name you gave to your fork.
+   Change `<your-username>` and `<your-project-repo-name>` according to your GitHub username and the name you gave to your created repo.
 E.g. `git clone https://github.com/johndoe/PolybotServicePython`.
 3. Open the repo as a code project in your favorite IDE (Pycharm, VSCode, etc..).
    It is also a good practice to create an isolated Python virtual environment specifically for your project ([see here how to do it in PyCharm](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html)).